Evoxus/OpticianQuizApp/README.md

 # Optician Quiz App

-### What will be a jQuery using quiz app for Thinkful's Nights and Weekends Engineering course
+### First project from scratch in Thinkful's Nights and Weekends Engineering program